2019/2020 TUITION AND FEES

 All students are expected to pay the full amount due, either in a single amount or in installments as published by AUAF Student Finance Office, by the deadline listed in the payment schedule published at the beginning of each semester.

 Students should plan ahead to pay their tuition on time and avoid late fees.
 Students who do not pay their first (or subsequent installments) by the published deadlines will be assessed late fees of AFN 200 per day.
-Late fees are not charged on weekends (Friday and Saturday).
-A late fee will be charged on any balance of more than AFN 15,000 The maximum amount of late fees a student will be charged in a given semester is AFN 10,000.
+Late fees are not charged on weekends (Friday).
+A late fee will be charged on any balance of AFN 15,000 or more.
+The maximum amount of late fees a student will be charged in a given semester is AFN 10,000.
 Students must pay all their outstanding balances prior to the end of the semester or they will not be allowed to register for upcoming classes and will not be permitted to sit for final exams or receive their certificates or degrees.

 AUAF students are charged tuition based on the courses they are taking in a given semester.
 This policy applies to classes in any given semester, even if students intend to remain in their program and return for classes in a subsequent semester.